 - Start by mixing 1 part bleach with 4 parts water in the bucket.

 - Put on rubber gloves to protect your hands and wear old clothing as they will likely get a splash or two of bleach on them.
+If you can wear clothes you wouldn’t mind throwing in the trash when you’re done, that would be ideal.

 - Use a scrub brush or sponge, depending the surface and severity of the mold, and dip it in the bleach solution.